eblur/pyxsis/README.md

-# xpysis
+# pyxsis
+_Python X-ray Spectral Interpretation System_

-Python code for manipulating high resolution X-ray spectra
+Toy python code for manipulating high resolution X-ray spectra

+**Acknowledgements:**
+This python library owes it's inspiration to the [Interactive Spectral Interpretation System](http://adsabs.harvard.edu/abs/2000ASPC..216..591H) written by J. Houck and J. Davis (creator of S-lang), as well as long-time users and contributors M. Nowak, J. Wilms, and the group at Remeis Observatory.
+Thank you also to the entire Chandra HETG group at MIT for personal help throughout the years with interpreting high resolution X-ray spectra.

 ## Install instructions